sam-roberts/oura-data-visualiser/readme.md

 - Add installation shell script to speed up installation.
 - Look at Docker container version of tool.
 - Pull in more information from Oura.
 At the moment only sleep data is pulled.

+## Known issues
+- checkConfig() fails if no password is set, which is a valid configuration on postgres.